High Probability Complexity Bounds for Non-Smooth Stochastic Optimization with Heavy-Tailed Noise: Clipped Stochastic Similar Triangles Method

 The method is based on the clipping of the stochastic gradients:

-where $\nabla f(x,\Bxi)=\frac{1}{m}\sum_{i=1}^m\nabla f(x,\xi_i)$ is a mini-batched stochastic gradient.
+where $\nabla f(x,\Bxi)=\frac{1}{m}\sum_{i=1}^m\nabla f(x,\xi_i)$ is a mini-batched stochastic gradient and for shortness we denote by $\Bxi$ the collection $\{ \xi_i\}_{i=1}^m$ of samples.
 Gradient clipping ensures that the resulting vector has a norm bounded by the clipping level $\lambda$.
-Since the clipped stochastic gradient cannot have arbitrary large norm, the clipping helps to avoid unstable behavior of the method when the noise is heavy-tailed and the clipping level $\lambda$ is properly adjusted.
+Since the clipped stochastic gradient cannot have an arbitrary large norm, the clipping helps to avoid unstable behavior of the method when the noise is heavy-tailed, and the clipping level $\lambda$ is properly adjusted.

-However, unlike the stochastic gradient, clipped stochastic gradient is a \textit{biased} estimate of $\nabla f(x)$: the smaller the clipping level the larger the bias.
+However, unlike the stochastic gradient, the clipped stochastic gradient is a \textit{biased} estimate of $\nabla f(x)$: the smaller the clipping level, the larger the bias.
 The biasedness of the clipped stochastic gradient complicates the analysis of the method.
-On the other hand, to circumvent the negative effect of the heavy-tailed noise on the high-probability convergence one should choose $\lambda$ to be not too large.
+On the other hand, to circumvent the negative effect of the heavy-tailed noise on the high-probability convergence, one should choose $\lambda$ to be not too large.
 Therefore, the question on the appropriate choice of the clipping level is highly non-trivial.